Painting with your toddler and curious about where to start?

 Here’s how this may look for ANY age at the introduction with art supplies::

-Your first couple setups you are sitting WITH your child.
+In your first couple setups, you are sitting WITH your child.

 Your child is sitting on the opposite side of you so you can face one another.